backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/CloudFormation SOA.md

 - We can **prevent updates** to stack resources using **StackPolicy**
 	- *StackPolicy is a JSON* file and looks like an IAM policy.
 	- We have all the same components (Principal, Effect, Action, Resource) as present in the IAM policy.

+- Generally if a CloudFormation template gives an *error when launching resources in another region* it is mainly due to the fact that the *specific AMIs are not present in that region*.